HayesBarber/spaced-repetition-learning/README.md

 srl calendar -m 3
 ```

-Display from the first recorded SRL entry:
+or from the first recorded SRL entry:

 ```bash
 srl calendar --from-first